Refunding excess personal contributions

 Can a refund of personal contributions prevent an annual allowance charge?(Expand content) (Minimise content)

 It’s not possible to refund personal contributions just because someone exceeds the annual allowance in order to avoid an annual allowance tax charge.
-However, a refund of excess contributions lump sum could be made that results in someone who was previously over the annual allowance limit back under it.
+However, a refund of excess contributions lump sum could be made that results in someone who was previously over the annual allowance limit falling back under it.

-To elaborate, if a refund of excess contribution lump sums is made in a pension input period (PIP) ending in the 2014/15 tax year or a subsequent tax year, then the refund will not be counted as a pension input amount for that PIP.
+To elaborate, if a refund of excess contributions lump sum is made in a pension input period (PIP) ending in the 2014/15 tax year or a subsequent tax year, then the refund will not be counted as a pension input amount for that PIP.
 This means that it will not be counted towards the annual allowance for that tax year.
 So, if a refund brings someone who was previously over the annual allowance limit back under the limit, then this will not result in an annual allowance charge.

-In the 2016/17 tax year, Morris has earnings of £50,000 but paid contributions of £55,000 gross to a personal pension.
+In the 2017/18 tax year, Morris had earnings of £50,000 but paid contributions of £55,000 gross to a personal pension.
 He can only be paid a refund of £5,000 gross as a refund of excess contributions lump sum.
 His annual allowance is £40,000 so there will be an annual allowance charge on the extra £10,000 (£50,000 - £40,000) contributions he paid over the annual allowance assuming he has no carry forward available.

 Refunds made in a PIP ending in the 2013/14 tax year or an earlier tax year did count as a pension input amount for that PIP.
 This meant that the refunded contributions were still counted towards the annual allowance for that tax year.
 So, so an annual allowance charge could still apply even if a refund brought someone who has previously over the annual allowance limit back under the limit.